trambarhq/relaks-starwars-example-isomorphic/README.md

 Relaks Star Wars Example - Isomorphic
 -------------------------------------
-This is part three of the Relaks Starwars example.
+This is part three of the Relaks Starwars saga.
 In [part one](https://github.com/chung-leong/relaks-starwars-example), we created a very basic page that fetch data from [SWAPI](https://swapi.co/).
 In [part two](https://github.com/chung-leong/relaks-starwars-example-sequel), we expanded it to something that resembles a real-world website.
 Now, we'll go one step further by making the app isomorphic.

 An isomorphic React app can render a page on either a web browser or on a server running Node.js.
 The purpose of server-side rendering (SSR) is first and foremost search engine optimization (SEO).
 Website crawlers are much better at indexing static HTML pages than single-page JavaScript apps.
 Providing a static version of your site improves the chance that people will find it.

 SSR can also significantly reduce your site's time-to-first-impression.
 On this matrix, single-page JavaScript apps are often quite poor.
 The size of a modern JavaScript app can easily exceed 1MB, depending on what libraries are used.
-And after the app itself loads, it needs to retrieve the data that it needs to generate a page.
+And after the app loads, it needs to retrieve the data that it needs to generate a page.
 That could take seconds, during which the impatient among your visitors might hit the back button.
 SSR allows you to show them the initial appearance of your app instead of a boring loading screen.

 This SSR page is completely static--it's just HTML.
 Unless the visitor has super-human reflex though, he wouldn't be able to tell.
-By the time he initiates the first interaction with the page, the app would likely be ready to handle it.
+By the time he initiates his first interaction with the page, the app would likely be ready to handle it.
 Because the same code is used for both SSR and CSR, the transition from one to the other is seamless.

 With proper page caching, time-to-first-impression can match that of a static HTML page.